 PLEASE THINK CAREFULLY BEFORE TAKING YOUR CHILD OUT OF SCHOOL DURING TERM TIME

 By law you must ask for permission for your children to miss school.
 Time off in term time will not be agreed for holidays.
 Children should only be absent from school for illness and medical appointments.
 You can request “leave in term time” for your child using a request form available at the School Office.
-However, holidays WILL NOT be authorised
+However, holidays WILL NOT be authorised.

 TO HELP YOUR CHILD DO WELL IN SCHOOL, YOU SHOULD:

-HOW YOU CAN HELP
+HOW YOU CAN HELP:

 There are 190 statutory school days in one year.
-That means there are 175 days (weekends & school holidays) available to use for holidays!
+That means there are 175 days (weekends & school holidays) available to use for holidays.

 There is no entitlement to time off in school time to go on holiday.
 Headteachers cannot authorise any leave in term time unless there are exceptional circumstances.
 ALL holidays will be unauthorised.
 Any period taken without agreement of the school, or in excess of that agreed, will be classed as unauthorised and may attract a Penalty Notice.

 A 2 week holiday in school time means your child has approximately 50 hours of missed work to catch up on!
 Penalty Notices are now being issued.

+We expect regular attendance.
 The best attendees achieve the best grades and we reward and celebrate our best attenders.

 Every half-day absence from school has to be classified by the school as either AUTHORISED or UNAUTHORISED.
 This is why information about the cause of any absence is always required.